Diseases of the Immune System

 Two models of disease

-Two French scientists were at odds with each other over a century ago, and the debate continues to this day.
+Two French scientists were at odds with each other over a century ago; the debate continues to this day.

-Louis Pasteur is in many ways the father of today's medical model.
-Bugs cause disease, and well-being comes from killing them with antibiotics and inoculating the body against them.
-Creating a sterile environment, disinfecting all surfaces that might have bacteria or viruses, and chlorinating our water supply lie at the heart of this theory.
+Louis Pasteur was in many ways the father of today's medical model.
+Bugs cause disease; well-being comes from killing them with antibiotics and inoculating the body against them.
+Creating a sterile environment and disinfecting all surfaces that might have bacteria or viruses lie at the heart of this theory; and chlorinating our water supply too.

-Antoine Bechamp on the other hand denied that bacteria could invade robust and vigorous animals and cause disease.
-He claimed that we should instead be looking at the environmental conditions around us, and in fact in our bowels, to find out what is destabilising us and making us prone to illness.
+Antoine Bechamp on the other hand denied that bacteria could invade robust and vigorous animals causing disease.
+He claimed that we should instead be looking at the environmental conditions around us and in fact in our bowels; to find out what is destabilising us and making us prone to illness.

-Hippocrates, the Father of Medicine, promoted both models, using herbs as the precursors of modern drugs, and espousing the view that our food should first and foremost be the source of our wellness.
+Hippocrates promoted both models, using herbs as the precursors of modern drugs; and espousing the view that our food should first and foremost be the source of our wellness.

 IMPORTANT CONSIDERATIONS